FMLA Michigan: Everything You Need to Know

 When employers interfere with a worker's rights under FMLA, including failing to provide the worker with an FMLA eligibility notice, remedies can be taken.
 Companies may be held liable for lost wages and benefits caused by the violation.
 Remedies can include reemployment, settlement, promotion, or anything else crafted to remedy the harm caused by the infraction.

 For questions about FMLA leave in Michigan, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.